-“Clinical Trial Participant” means an individual participating in a clinical trial and providing Personal Information to third parties Xenon has contracted with to conduct the study.
+“Clinical Trial Participant” means an individual participating in a clinical trial and providing Personal Information to clinical sites and other third parties Xenon has contracted with to conduct the study.

 “Personal Information” means any information about an identifiable individual and includes Personal Health Information.

 “Personal Health Information” means, with respect to an individual, whether living or dead:

 - Information concerning the physical or mental health of the individual;